 - Customers are responsible for shipping their samples to the laboratory.

 The Fitness Metrics Profile will give you a basic understanding of where your hormone levels are and determine your vitamin D status, as well as blood lipid levels.
-By understanding your hormones, lipids, and vitamin D status, and tracking them over time, you can monitor how fitness training is affecting your overall health, and also prevent overtraining syndrome.
+By understanding your hormones, lipids, and vitamin D status and tracking them over time, you can monitor how fitness training affects your overall health and prevent overtraining syndrome.

 Who Benefits from Fitness Profile Testing?